Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 jökulsarlon, iceland

 The glacial lagoon Jökulsárlón can be found at the foot of the glacier.
 Icebergs released from the glacier float in the lagoon, creating an almost magical atmosphere.
 The over 1000 year old clear blue ice protrudes the glacial tongues, and if you are lucky some curious seals will poke their heads up between the icebergs.
-An approximately 1 km long river leads straight from the lagoon into the Atlantic Ocean.

 Day Day 5

-Höfn - Egilsstaðir
+Höfn - Egilsstaðir (ca. 170 miles)

 hvalnes, iceland

 Continue along the coast, passing fishing villages like Djúpivogur.
-The coastal landscape changes and steep mountainsides and bottomless fjords take over, interspersed by rock formations worn by the sea to resemble statues reaching for the sky.
+The coastal landscape changes and steep mountainsides and fjords take over, interspersed by rock formations worn by the sea to resemble statues reaching for the sky.

 Day Day 6

-Egilsstaðir - Mývatn
+Egilsstaðir - Mývatn (ca. 140–190 miles)

 Dettifoss, north Iceland.

 Drive through the desert and moonlike landscapes of the highlands in the morning and if you wish to make a short detour a visit the old and welcoming cafe at one of the most isolated farms in Iceland, Möðrudalur, is recommended.
-From here you turn north towards the mighty Dettifoss, Iceland’s most powerful waterfall.
-The fall height is an impressive 144 feet and the masses of water exudes and impressive mist!

-After visiting Dettifoss, you can either drive back to road no 1 and continue directly to Mývatn, or you can continue north and drive around the Tjörnes peninsula.
-If you choose to do the latter continue on to Ásbyrgi, an escarpment shaped as a horseshoe, believed to be the hoof print of Odin’s house Sleipner.
-From there you drive along the beautiful coastal roads on the Tjörnes peninsula until you reach the charming fishing village of Húsavík.
-Húsavík is the centre for whale watching in Iceland, and from there, several 3-hour whale-watching trips are offered every day.
-Overnight stay in the area surrounding Myvatn/Husavik area.
+If you choose to do the latter continue on to Ásbyrgi, an escarpment shaped as a horseshoe, believed to be the hoof print of Odin’s horse Sleipnir.
+From there you drive along the coastal roads until you reach the charming fishing village of Húsavík, the center for whale watching in Iceland.

 Day Day 7

-Mývatn - Akureyri
+Mývatn - Akureyri (ca. 95 miles)

 e relaxing in the geothermal pools of Mývatn Nature Baths, Iceland.